aadyaam/dark-sensor-arduino-python/README.md

 - Add a moving average filter for smoother visualization
 - Save data with timestamps
 - Build a real-time dashboard
-- Extend the project to physiological sensors such as PPG
+- Extend the project to physiological sensors

 ---